hadley/adv-r/Testing.md

 ### Testing files and directories

 You can run all tests in a file with `test_file(path)`.
-The following code shows the different between `test_file` and `source` for the `stringr` tests, as well as those same tests for `nchar`.
+The following code shows the difference between `test_file` and `source` for the `stringr` tests, as well as those same tests for `nchar`.
 You can see the advantage of `test_file` over `source`: instead of seeing the first failure, you see the performance of all tests.

     > source("test-str_length.r")
     > test_file("test-str_length.r")